Shivani-Banduni/Dice/README.md

 Credits

-This project is created by Shivani Banduni.
+This project was created by Shivani Banduni.
 Feel free to provide feedback!